HalkowichJasperSA/labs/scrabble/README.md

 ## Implementation Details

-Finish `scrabble.py` at right, so that it determines the winner of a short scrabble-like game, where two players each enter their word, and the higher scoring player wins.
+Finish `scrabble.py` at right, so that it finds the winner of a short scrabble-like game, where two players each enter their word, and the higher scoring player wins.

-* You've been provided the point values of each letter of the alphabet in a list named `POINTS`.
+* You've been provided the point values of each letter of the alphabet in a dictionary named `POINTS`.

-  * For example, `A` or `a` is worth 1 point (represented by `POINTS[0]`), `B` or `b` is worth 3 points (represented by `POINTS[1]`), etc.
+  * For example, `A` or `a` is worth 1 point (represented by `POINTS["a"]`), `B` or `b` is worth 3 points (represented by `POINTS["b"]`), etc.

 * You have a function called `score()` that takes a string as input and returns an `int`.
 Whenever you want to assign point values to a particular word, you can call this function.

 * The program prompts the two players for their words using the `input()` function.
 These values are stored inside variables named `p1` and `p2`.

-* In `score()`, your program should use the `POINTS` array to compute and return the score for the string argument.
+* In `score()`, your program should use the `POINTS` dictionary to compute and return the score for the string argument.
 Characters that are not letters should be given zero points, and uppercase and lowercase letters should be given the same point values.

   * For example, `!` or `3` are worth `0` points while `A` and `a` are both worth `1` point.